original published date: 21 March 2020

-If you haven’t seen this drama and came here to know what it is about here is my spoiler-free review of Itaewon Class this post, however, is a deep dive in the world of Itaewon.
+If you haven't seen this drama and came here to know what it is about here is my spoiler-free review of Itaewon Class.
+If you have seen the drama, scroll down for a deep dive in the world of Itaewon.

-There are many dramas that are like Itaewon Class in its storyline – an ambitious protagonist loses everything because of some rich, power-hungry antagonist.
+Many dramas are like Itaewon Class in their storyline - an ambitious protagonist loses everything because of some rich, power-hungry antagonist.
 The protagonist then goes on a journey to be successful and maybe fight injustice.

-It’s not a very unique plot, in fact, it is a very obvious one and despite that Itaewon Class stand out amongst others and to me, it was because of the core value it threaded along the way.
+It’s not a very unique plot, in fact, it is a very obvious one and despite that, Itaewon Class stands out amongst others to me, it was because of the core value it threaded along the way.
 Here are some of them: